baraqheart/30daysofcka/02-services/note2.md

 ## Services Types
 What are services
-Service is a kuberneted component used to expose pods to the neccessary resource that need to consume it, a pod on its own has ip address in which can be used to expose it, but due to instability of a pod a service is needed to expose it, this is simple terms means, pods somtimes needs to restart or
+Service is a kubernetes component used to expose pods to the neccessary resource that need to consume it, a pod on its own has ip address in which can be used to expose it, but due to instability of a pod a service is needed to expose it, this is simple terms means, pods somtimes needs to restart or